Riddick Bowe Boxing

-Riddick Bowe Boxing (リディック･ボウ ボクシング, Ridikku Bou Bokushingu) is a boxing video game released in 1993.
+Riddick Bowe Boxing (リディック･ボウ ボクシング, Ridikku Bou Bokushingu) is a boxing video game released in 1993 for the Super Nintendo Entertainment System.
 It was also released for the Game Boy and Game Gear consoles.

 The game was released for the Super NES in Mexico and, partially, in American Southwest states, as Chavez and starred Julio César Chávez instead of Riddick Bowe.
 It is identical except that the Spanish language is used instead of English.

 Overview

 Riddick Bowe Boxing features gameplay that was practically identical to that featured in Greatest Heavyweights.
 The graphics are similar in function, but the artwork was completely redrawn.
 The visuals of a fight are made up of 2D sprite-based boxers and a simple boxing ring.
 The game features a career mode in which the player fights their way through all the boxers in the game until facing Bowe himself.
 The game also features an exhibition mode in which players can play as any boxer and put them in matches against any boxer in the game.